-Recent studies have shown the potential added-value of analyzing such data for several application domains: United Nations Global Pulse [19] sums up some recent research works on how analysis of CDRs can provide valuable information for humanitarian and development purposes, e.g., for disaster response in Haiti, combating H1N1 flu in Mexico, etc. Also, leveraging country-scale sets of CDRs in Ivory Coast, the recent Orange D4D challenge (Data For Development [5]) has given rise to many investigations in several application domains [4] such as health improvement, analysis of economic indicators and population statistics, communities understanding, city and transport planning, tourism and events analysis, emergency, alerting and preventing management, mobile network infrastructure monitoring.
+Recent studies have shown the potential added-value of analyzing such data for several application domains: United Nations Global Pulse [21] sums up some recent research works on how analysis of CDRs can provide valuable information for humanitarian and development purposes, e.g., for disaster response in Haiti, combating H1N1 flu in Mexico, etc. Also, leveraging country-scale sets of CDRs in Ivory Coast, the recent Orange D4D challenge (Data For Development [5]) has given rise to many investigations in several application domains [4] such as health improvement, analysis of economic indicators and population statistics, communities understanding, city and transport planning, tourism and events analysis, emergency, alerting and preventing management, mobile network infrastructure monitoring.
 Thus, the added-value of analysis of CDRs data does not need to be proved any longer.

-Various classical data mining techniques have been applied on CDRs data depending on the features and the task considered: e.g., considering network graphs from (source antenna, destination antenna) data or temporal sequences from (source antenna, date) data appeals for different clustering techniques for summarizing information in the data.
+Various classical data mining techniques [4] have been applied on CDRs data depending on the features and the task considered: e.g., considering network graphs from (source antenna, destination antenna) data or temporal sequences from (source antenna, date) data appeals for different clustering techniques for summarizing information in the data.

 Contribution: in this paper, we suggest an efficient and generic methodology for summarizing CDRs data whatever the features are retained in the analysis.
 The method is based on data grid models [6], a parameter-free joint distribution estimation technique that simultaneously partitions sets of values taken by each variable describing the data (numerical variables are discretized into intervals while the categories of categorical variables are grouped into clusters).
 The resulting data grid - that can be seen as a coclustering - constitutes the summary of the data.
 The method is thus able to summarize various types of data stemming from CDRs: network graph data, temporal sequence data as well as user mobility data.
 We also suggest several criteria (i) to exploit the resulting data grid at various granularities depending on the needs of analysis and (ii) to interpret the results through meaningful visualizations.
+The whole methodology aims at demonstrating strong impacts on two key points on economic strategy: network planning and pricing strategy.

-Outline: in the next section, we give a brief description of the CDRs data and the various case studies we led on the data.
-Section 3 recalls the main principles of data grid models and introduces the criteria for exploiting the resulting data grid.
-In section 4, we report the experimental results on the various case studies.
-Also, we discuss further related work in section 5 before concluding.
+Outline: in the next section, we discuss further recent work related to CDRs and mobile phone trace data analysis as well as data grid models.
+In Section 3, we summarize the impacts of the various case studies on the economic development strategy related to the specific context of telecommunications in Ivory Coast.
+A brief description of the CDRs data characteritics is also given.
+Section 4 recalls the main principles of data grid models and introduces the tools for exploiting the resulting data grid.
+In section 5, we report the experimental results on the various case studies.